-Karnataka Cabinet Expansion: 10 rebel MLAs to take oath as ministers today
+Karnataka Cabinet Expansion: All 10 ministers are 'rebels' from Cong, JD(S)

-Bengaluru, Feb 06: The seven-month-old B S Yediyurappa (BSY) led Bharatiya Janata Party government will expand its cabinet on Thursday with at least ten rebel MLAs will be inducted as ministers.
+Bengaluru, Feb 06: The seven-month-old B S Yediyurappa (BSY) led Bharatiya Janata Party government expanded its cabinet on Thursday with at least ten rebel MLAs taking oath as ministers.

-The swearing-in ceremony would take place at 10.30 am at the Raj Bhavan when 10 of the 11 rebel legislators - Ramesh Jarkhiholi, Anand Singh, BC Patil, K Sudhakar, Narayana Gowda, ST Somasekhar, Bhairati Basavaraj, Gopalaiah, Shivaram Hebbar and Sreemanth Patil - will be accommodated in cabinet grade posts.
+The swearing-in ceremony that took place at 10.30 am at the Raj Bhavan witnessed the oath-taking by rebel leaders Ramesh Jarkhiholi, Anand Singh, BC Patil, K Sudhakar, Narayana Gowda, ST Somasekhar, Bhairati Basavaraj, Gopalaiah, Shivaram Hebbar and Sreemanth Patil.

 "As per directions from party president and leaders, only 10 members will take oath on Thursday.
 I will meet our leaders in Delhi and we will then take the decision to include others in the cabinet." chief minister Yediyurappa told reporters.